-Rate-of-Gain - Market beef, goat, sheep and swine are eligible for entry in the rate-of-gain contest.
+Rate-of-Gain - Market beef, goat, and sheep are eligible for entry in the rate-ofgain contest.
 Weigh-in is held near the project starting date and again prior to the show.
 Average daily gain is calculated and a banner is presented to the owner of the animal with the highest rate of gain.
 All market animals in this program will be identified by tattoo and/or ear tag at the first weigh-in.
-Herdsman Award - The Herdsman Award is presented at the 4-H Auction.
-This award is presented to the 4-H'er who does the best job of cleaning his/her stalls, taking care of his/her animals and assisting others during fair week.
-The superintendent reserves the right for the final decision of the recipient.
-This award is subject to suspension for the 2022 shows due to the uncertainty of summer events.
-Our hope is to have this award for the 2022 summer events.